 A Python interface to the UNIX dialog utility and mostly-compatible programs (Python 2 backport)

 This version is a backport of pythondialog to Python 2.
-Unless you really have to use Python 2, you should go to the pythondialog home page and download the reference implementation which, at the time of this writing (May 2016) and for the forseeable future, is targeted at Python 3.
+Unless you really have to use Python 2, you should go to the pythondialog home page and download the reference implementation which, at the time of this writing (December 2019) and for the foreseeable future, is targeted at Python 3.

 This version is only here to help users who are somehow forced to still use Python 2, even though Python 3.0 was released on December 3, 2008.
-It may be the last update for Python 2.
-In addition, the reference implementation is less likely to have bugs.
+Python 2 has reached its end of life, and so does this backport.
+This backport is now unsupported.
+Don’t expect any further updates.

 pythondialog is a Python wrapper for the UNIX dialog utility originally written by Savio Lam and later rewritten by Thomas E. Dickey.
 Its purpose is to provide an easy to use, pythonic and as complete as possible interface to dialog from Python code.